 Davis in "Plastique", after his transformation back into a human.

-First Girl Wins: Averted, despite Lana deing hyped as the designated love intrest, she and Clark ultimately separate.
-Likewise the show teased the Chloe and Clark would get together but after a brief relationship they remain as friends.
+First Girl Wins: Averted, despite Lana deing hyped as the designated love interest, she and Clark ultimately separate.

 First Gray Hair: Spoofed in "Spell".
 The Wicked Witch, Isobel, has taken over Lana's body and needs the hair of a virgin for a potion she's brewing.
 When Lois Lane has her back turned, Isobel plucks one of Lois' hairs out, but frowns upon realizing that Lois isn't a virgin.
 Lois, who is unaware that Lana is being possessed by Isobel, angrily asks Isobel why she would pluck one of her hairs out.
 Isobel lies and says "It was gray", to which Lois insists "I don't have any gray hair".
 Isobel shrugs and looks innocent.
 Lois gets a nervous expression on her face and says "I'll... be in the bathroom using your mirror," and hurries off.